gardener/gardener/docs/usage/shoot_credentials_rotation.md

 The old key is stored in a `Secret` with name `<shoot-name>.ssh-keypair.old` in the project namespace in the garden cluster and has the same data keys as the regular `Secret`.

-> Note that the SSH keypairs for shoot clusters are rotated automatically during maintenance time window when the `RotateSSHKeypairOnMaintenance` feature gate is enabled.
-However, this feature gate is deprecated, turned off by default and will be removed in a future version of Gardener.

 ### ETCD Encryption Key

 This key is used to encrypt the data of `Secret` resources inside etcd (see [upstream Kubernetes documentation](https://kubernetes.io/docs/tasks/administer-cluster/encrypt-data/)).